How Much Can You Withdraw From Your Retirement Portfolio?

 So which is it?

-It goes back to a 1994 study by financial advisor Bill Bengen.
-This study showed that the principal investment of retirees who withdrew 4 percent from their portfolio each year stayed mostly intact.
-They achieved this by keeping a conservative portfolio that produced enough yearly returns to keep pace with inflation.
+A 1994 study by financial advisor Bill Bengen showed that the principal investment of retirees who withdrew 4 percent from their portfolio each year, stayed mostly intact.
+By keeping a conservative portfolio that produced enough yearly returns, they were able to keep pace with inflation.

 Yes, the principal will dwindle over time.
-However, it will happen at such a slow pace that the retiree is statistically likely to maintain his portfolio throughout his life.
+However, it happens at such a slow pace that the retiree is statistically likely to maintain his portfolio throughout his life.

 For decades, 4 percent has been the standard protocol in determining how much you need to save for retirement.